John Devereux of Bodenham and Decies: Career

-On 10 September 1234 the king instructed Maurice fitzGerald, justiciary of Ireland, to investigate the complaint of Geoffrey de Turville, Archdeacon of Dublin, that John Devereux, William of Wales, and others were placing clerks in the chapels on their lands, and that the right of appointment to these chapels belonged to the Archdeacon.
+On 10 September 1234, the king instructed Maurice fitzGerald, justiciary of Ireland, to investigate the complaint of Geoffrey de Turville, Archdeacon of Dublin, that John Devereux, William of Wales, and others were placing clerks in the chapels on their lands, and that the right of appointment to these chapels belonged to the Archdeacon.

-On 24 Aug.
-1236 Henry III pardoned Richard fitzElias £20 of the issues of the land of John Devereux granted to him in compensation for the damage that he sustained in the war between the king and Richard Marshal, earl of Pembroke.
+On 24 Aug 1236, Henry III pardoned Richard fitzElias £20 of the issues of the land of John Devereux granted to him in compensation for the damage that he sustained in the war between the king and Richard Marshal, earl of Pembroke.
 Maurice fitzGerald, Justiciar of Ireland, and Geoffrey de Turville, Archdeacon of Dublin and treasurer, were instructed that Richard was to be quit from the issues due to be received at the Dublin Exchequer.

-On 8 June 1237 Fulk fitzWarin attorned before the king, John Devereux, and Richard de Rocheford in the matter of an assise de morte d’ancestor, which Fulk claimed against John Travers and Hugh Purcell for the land in Docoinell Glencaveran.
-About 1244 John Devereux granted to his son, Vincent de Ebroicis, and his heirs his remaining five carucates (600 acres) of land in Ireland representing the fourth part of a knight's service of the fee of Donoughmore, barony of Fertagh.
+On 8 June 1237, Fulk fitzWarin attorned before the king, John Devereux, and Richard de Rocheford in the matter of an assise de morte d’ancestor, which Fulk claimed against John Travers and Hugh Purcell for the land in Docoinell Glencaveran.
+About 1244, John Devereux granted to his son and heirs his remaining five carucates (600 acres) of land in Ireland representing the fourth part of a knight's service of the fee of Donoughmore, barony of Fertagh.
 The fee extends between the Cullahill Mountains to the east of side of the river Nore at Ballyragget, and borders on the southwest with Philip de Rocheford's lands in the parish of Sheffin, and on the south with the monks of Jerpoint in Grangemacomb.
 It also possessed the common of pasture and woods in Odogh.
 It was witnessed by two of his other sons: Richard Devereux, and Warin Devereux.
 Donoughmore lies on the east side of the river Nore at Ballyragget with the fee of Donoughmore extending along the west bank, and the five carucates taking in the ancient parish of Achteyr alias Aharney.